 My handcrafted soap is made from pure plant and vegetable oils.
-It is carefully formulated to provide a luxurious, bubbly lather and excellent skin conditioning.
-Whenever possible I choose oils that are certified organic and have been ethically harvested.
+It is carefully formulated to create a luxurious, bubbly lather and excellent skin conditioning.
+Whenever possible I use ethically-sourced and organic oils.
+My ingredient list includes skin-loving olive oil, high-oleic sunflower oil, organic coconut oil, castor oil and organic palm oil.
+Shea Butter is a key ingredient in nearly all my soaps--it offers moisturizing and skin-care qualities that can't be beat!

-All of my soaps are made in small batches and are cured for a minimum of 3 weeks before use.
-Handcrafted soap is much like fine wine--a bit of aging always improves the experience!
+All of my soaps are hand-cut and labeled, and are cured for a minimum of 3 weeks before use.
+Handcrafted soap is much like fine wine--a little age always improves the experience!

-You can use my soap as is, or with a bath pouf, wash cloth or soap-saver bag.
-A bath pouf or soap-saver bag will give loads of lather from just a small amount of soap.
-To prolong the life of your soap, store it on a soap-dish that drains, and keep it out of puddles of water and direct sunlight.
+You can use my soap as is, or with a bath pouf, washcloth or soap-saver bag.
+A pouf or soap-saver bag will give loads of lather from just a small amount of soap.
+To prolong the life of your soap, store it out of direct shower-spray, don't let it sit in puddles of water (a draining soap-dish is best) and avoid direct sunlight.
 Occasionally you may notice beads of moisture on your soap; this is perfectly normal and is an indication that the natural glycerin is working to attract moisture from the air.
-Please do not store your soap in a plastic baggie; like you, it's happier when it can breathe!!
+It is not harmful.
+Please do not store your soap in a plastic baggie: like you, it is happier when it can breathe!

 You can also use your soap as a drawer or closet sachet (especially when you buy multiple bars at once, you can freshen your linen closet until the soap is needed!)